F41zK4r1m/HackTheBox/Escape.md

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/96848b2e-ec6e-48ed-bf55-4d82c2b19a05)

-Moving forward with the guide I have to request a new certificate on behalf of a domain administator using Certify by specifying the following parameters:
+Following the guide, I needed to request a new certificate on behalf of a domain administrator using Certify.
+I specified the following parameters:

 ```
  - /ca - speciffies the Certificate Authority server we're sending the request to;